danr/keyboard-mapping/README.md

 Another advantage is that the right hand can now more easily reach two modifiers to use as space and enter.
 Then the left hand can use the big space bar as the shift modifier.

+Now we don't have a button for backspace, backslash, equals and z.
+These could all be put in the middlemost row (that is now free) consisting of `6`, dvorak `f`, `d` and `b`.
+But there are more convenient ways to solve this:

+- backspace: already on space, but we put a copy on `f`,
+- enter: already on prtsc/menu, but we put a copy on `d`,
+- backslash: put on `b`,
+- z: dual-function-keys on right shift: z when tapped, right shift when held.